Javiseeker/OidcImplementation/README.md

 # OIDC Implementation Tutorial - .NET 9 with Auth0 and AWS

 A comprehensive tutorial demonstrating production-ready OIDC implementation using .NET 9 MVC and Minimal API with Auth0 as the external identity provider and AWS services integration.
+This application will use the PKCE OIDC for Desktop Applications KNOWING that its not the best case scenario for a Razor Pages Application (Traditional Server Side Rendering)

 ## 🏗️ Architecture Overview